compass Explore next steps to improve your mental health. Get help for stress

 “When we think about stress today, we’re not talking about being hunted by a pack of wolves.
 We’re talking about running late or feeling overwhelmed,” Hanselman says.

 Millions of years ago, the fight-or-flight response helped humans hear cracking twigs, spot the wolves, and run or hide for safety.
 “In modern life, we don’t have as many opportunities to expel the impacts of cortisol,” Hanselman says.
-Meaning, you don’t actually run when your boss sends an anxiety-inducing email (as much as you’d probably like to).
+You don’t actually run when your boss sends an anxiety-inducing email (as much as you’d probably like to).
 The email might cause a temporary cortisol spike, and that’s normal.
 Levels of the hormone naturally fluctuate, so once the tense moment passes, your body goes back to baseline.

 High Cortisol Levels: When Is It a Problem?